Online Open Book Assessments

 Require students to write about or critically evaluate their personal experience (e.g. through a personal reflection based on a particular workshop or placement opportunity).

 Where appropriate, require students to use digital tools or resources as part of the assessment (e.g. a digital source, document, website, application, map, etc.), taking advantage of the online environment.

 Consider creating a tighter word limit for each question in order to limit the likelihood that students can copy/paste content into their answers, but also to ensure that you promote quality over quantity.
 There have been reports where students have written pages and pages for answers in 24-hour exams, simply because they had more time.
 Therefore, it’s important to explicitly detail your expectations for each question and share this in your assessment details.
-For guidance on word count, refer to the workload equivalence table on page 21 of the QUB Assessment Handbook 2020-21 .
+For guidance on word count, refer to the ‘Managing Assessments’ section (from page 28) of the Assessment Handbook 2022-23 .
 Also the following workload equivalence guide from Ulster University is helpful!